DISCOVER PATTERNS, STRENGTHEN CONNECTIONS, AND NURTURE GROWTH

-Relationship THERAPY
+Relationship THERAPY in San Francisco

 The ability to cultivate and maintain successful relationships is not an inborn skill—and most of us have experienced a failed relationship at one time or another.
-So if you're feeling hopeless about your ability to make meaningful connections, you’re certainly not alone.
+So if you're feeling discouraged and hopeless about your ability to make meaningful connections, you’re certainly not alone.

 Many people struggle with relationship challenges, such as:

-• people-pleasing, codependency, and boundary-making.
+• People-pleasing, codependency, and boundary-making

-• attachment wounds, infidelity, and emotional betrayal.
+• Attachment wounds, infidelity, and emotional betrayal

-• stubbornness, endless arguing, and a lack of listening.
+• Stubbornness, endless arguing, and a lack of listening

-• difficulties with conflict, intimacy, sex, and trust.
+• Difficulties with conflict, intimacy, sex, and trust

 “Don’t set yourself on fire trying to keep others warm.”